 The start of the Golden Years is up for debate, but it’s somewhere around season 3.
 One of the most memorable episodes, “Stark Raving Dad”, is often considered the beginning of the greatest string of seasons.
 You probably remember this episode as the Michael Jackson episode.
 The late celebrity made a voice appearance as a man who claimed to be the pop star, and helped right the “Happy Birthday Lisa” song that will always find a way back into our heads.
 Unfortunately, this episode is not available for streaming on Disney+ due to Jackson’s controversies.

 The “New” Renaissance

 From seasons 9 through 13, the series went through a mix of new writing staff.
 So, this is where the show had to take some time to figure itself out and decide its future, and how it wanted to proceed with its characters and story lines.
 There are plenty of not-so-great episodes from this period, but there are also a few gems, like the musical episode “All Singing All Dancing”.

 The Postmodern Period

 For a few seasons, notably 14 to 17, was such a pop culture hit that you could feel how much it had been through.
-Remember South Park’s infamous “Simpsons Did It” episode?
+Remember South Park’s infamous “Simpsons Did It” episode long before China had a problem with them?
 It seemed as if The Simpsons was far too self aware that they had, in fact, done everything.
 Though, the “Who Shot Mr. Burns?” arc is one of the most memorable of the entire show.
 So, while this may be where people think the show started falling off of the rails, it’s still seen as a success in our hearts.

 The Simpsons Movie